Audacious Millar goal gives Linfield huge win

 An outstanding late goal from Kirk Millar gave Linfield a hugely impressive 1-0 win over Bodø/Glimt in the first leg of their Champions League second qualifying round match at Windsor Park.

-The Blues winger charged the ball down well before composing himself and delivering an exquisite lob over visiting goalkeeper Nikita Haikin with seven minutes remaining.
+The Blues winger charged the ball down well before composing himself and delivering an exquisite chip over visiting goalkeeper Nikita Haikin with seven minutes remaining.

 Bodø/Glimt had a number of chances to take the lead, with Chris Shields and Stephen Fallon clearing off the line.